Thomas W. Ferry: Later life and death

-Following his political defeat, Ferry travelled Europe for nearly three years.
-The time abroad was to recover his mental and physical health which was said to be in poor condition.
-When he returned to Grand Haven in 1886 he worked tirelessly to manage his businesses and repay his debts.
+Following his political defeat, Ferry travelled in Europe for three years to recover his mental and physical health.
+When he returned to Grand Haven in 1886 he worked to manage his businesses and repay his debts.

 Ferry had interests in mining, lumber, and iron businesses.
-Towards the late 1800s the West Michigan lumber Industry had dried up.
+Towards the late 1800s the west Michigan lumber Industry had dried up.
 This along with political foes targeting his Ottawa Iron Works business caused Ferry's companies to declare bankruptcy.
-Along with liquidating business assets, Ferry spent over $1,250,000($36,000,000 in 2021 dollars) to pay his personal debts.
-While his national image had been tarnished, Ferry never lost the respect of citizens of Ottawa County or his home of Grand Haven.
-West Michigan, undoubtedly, owes much of its past and present success to the tireless efforts of Senator Ferry.
+Along with liquidating business assets, Ferry spent over $1,250,000 ($43,000,000 in 2025 dollars) to pay his personal debts.

-Senator Ferry never married, but was engaged on multiple occasions.
-Ferry was considered to be one of Washington's most eligible bachelor's even in his fifties.
+Ferry never married, but was engaged on multiple occasions.
+Ferry was considered to be one of Washington's most eligible bachelors.
 He was described as being wealthy, charismatic, handsome, and powerful.
-One Philadelphia newspaper called him the "lady-killer" of his day who, "never fails to gather a harvest of hearts during their proper season."
+One Philadelphia newspaper called him the "lady-killer" of his day who "never fails to gather a harvest of hearts during their proper season."